$0 Indonesia → Australia Skilled Migration Guide — Quick-Start Checklist

 190 state nomination (permanent visa, +5 points):

-- 2-year obligation to live and work in the nominating state
+• General commitment or expectation to live and work in the nominating state for at least two years

 491 regional nomination (provisional visa, +15 points):

 Strategic recommendation: If your points total with all realistic boosts (Superior English, NAATI, partner points) reaches 90+, target a 190 nomination in the state that best matches your settlement preference.
-If your realistic ceiling is 75-85 points, target a 491 in SA, WA, or Tasmania where the 15-point regional bonus creates a high-confidence pathway to an invitation without requiring a perfect points score.
+If your realistic ceiling is 75-85 points, target a 491 in SA, WA, or Tasmania where the 15-point regional bonus can improve invitation prospects without requiring a perfect points score.

 Frequently Asked Questions